markvoortmanppu/appliedcomputerscience/pages/how-to-be-successful.md

 ## Exercise

 There is a lot of scientific evidence that shows that exercise has numerous health benefits, even if it is just going for a walk several times a week.
-Exercising will helps with disease prevention, such as for cardiovascular diseases, and also has a positive effect on brain function and cognition and can reduce stress.
+Exercising will help with disease prevention, such as for cardiovascular diseases, and also has a positive effect on brain function and cognition and can reduce stress.
 It may be best to exercise outdoors in nature, if possible.
 For more information please see [this Wikipedia article](https://en.wikipedia.org/wiki/Exercise).

 ## Diet